-Shortly after moving to Charlottesville for graduate school at the University of Virginia, the pair of gay Republican activists became volunteers for Denver Riggleman, a libertarian-leaning distillery owner and former Air Force intelligence officer running for an open House seat.
-They struck up a friendship, and after Riggleman won the hard-fought race, the couple asked him to officiate their wedding at a nearby vineyard that summer.
+Shortly after moving down to Charlottesville for graduate school at the University of Virginia, the pair of gay Republican activists had become volunteers for Denver Riggleman, a libertarian-leaning distillery owner and former Air Force intelligence officer running for an open House seat.
+They’d struck up a friendship, and after he won a hard-fought race, asked him to officiate their wedding at a nearby vineyard that summer.

 "It was so exciting and such an honor for Alex and Rek to ask me to conduct a same-sex wedding," Riggleman told VICE News, calling the pair friends who "obviously love each other."

-But some of the GOP activists in the Southern, rural-heavy district were furious that Riggleman would marry two men.
-A trio of Republican county committees officially censured him, and a similar attempt at the district level fell just short.
+But some of the GOP activists in the southern, rural-heavy district were furious that Riggleman would marry two men.
+A trio of Republican county committees officially censured him.
+A similar attempt at the district level fell just short.

 Now, the congressman is facing a real test against a hard-right candidate in a race where a small cadre of diehard activists will determine if he gets renominated.